thorinf/bayesian-flow-lm/README.md

 During generation a time-step of 0 should indicate that the distribution is completely inaccurate, but a time-step of 1 should indicate that the distribution is accurate.
 By setting the conditioning positions to have a time-step of 1, we have told the model that the prediction is final.

+### Experimentation

+As Bayesian Flow Networks are a new class of Generative Model and there is little literature on the topic, selecting hyperparameters for training is perhaps the more difficult part.
+Specifically, selecting `beta` is very important.
+There appears to be an inverse relationship between `num_classes` and `beta`.
+If `beta` is too high given the `num_classes` then the output of `theta` will often match the ground truth distribution.
+Since there is little to no corruption of the data, there is little for the model to learn.
+In these cases of a large `beta`, the loss may start high because of loss weight scaling, but fall to near zero after relatively few weight updates.
+However, if `beta` is set lower, then the loss may start lower because of scaling, but the loss will not instantly drop.
+Exactly how to select `beta` isn't clear, but picking something sufficiently small to corrupt the data is necessary.

 ## Citations